 - How much time are you ready to invest?

 The answer to the first question gives you an understanding of where to focus your attention while reading, the answer to the second question gives an insight into the usefulness of reading, and the answer to the third one sets you on the productive work in the allotted time.

 Different texts provide different goals.

 But it is important to have an answer because mixing reading purposes lowers the efficiency:

-- Imagine that after reading the news in order to relax before work, you switch to the documentation, not reconfiguring yourself to understand the main, remember and apply it to the work.
+- Imagine that after reading the news in order to relax before work, you switch to the documentation, not reconfiguring yourself to understand the main, remember, and apply it to the work.
 Very often, when reading in this mode, it’s quite difficult to concentrate.
 This happens due to the fact that the old relaxing mood is still in your head.
-It is hard to immediately return to the busy schedule after holidays, isn’t it?
+It is hard to immediately return to the busy schedule after the holidays, isn’t it?